Jesus C. Azurin

 Jesus Cruz Azurin (December 20, 1916 – February 13, 1990) was a Filipino medical doctor who was the Philippines’ Minister of Health from July 1981 to February 1986.
 In 1985, he was the recipient of the first Sasakawa Prize awarded by the World Health Organization (WHO) for achievements in the public health field.
 At the 38th World Health Assembly on May 9, 1985 at the Palais des Nations, Geneva, Switzerland, Dr. Azurin was cited for accomplishments that "have been recognized nationally and internationally".
-Among several specific achievements mentioned in the Award's citation were that "Dr. Azurin personally initiated and promoted a series of innovative mesures to make primary health care a reality in the Philippines", that he "reorganized the Ministry of Health in order to decentralize its activities" and "vigorously supported... community projects to bring essential drugs within the reach of the population at an affordable cost", and that he pioneered in the effort that "led to the establishment of a research institute for tropical medicine in Manila, as a support to the Ministry's programme to control communicable diseases".
+Among several specific achievements mentioned in the Award's citation were that "Dr. Azurin personally initiated and promoted a series of innovative measures to make primary health care a reality in the Philippines", that he "reorganized the Ministry of Health in order to decentralize its activities" and "vigorously supported... community projects to bring essential drugs within the reach of the population at an affordable cost", and that he pioneered in the effort that "led to the establishment of a research institute for tropical medicine in Manila, as a support to the Ministry's programme to control communicable diseases".

 According to the Verbatim Record of the 38th World Health Assembly, “The Sasakawa Health Prize rewards innovative work in health development.”
 Dr. Azurin's transformation of the Philippine public health system is documented in his 1988 book Primary Health Care: Innovations in the Philippine Health System 1981–1985.

 Azurin was involved in the WHO's smallpox eradication effort as a member of the Global Commission for the Eradication of Smallpox.
 He was a signatory to the historic document – signed in Geneva on December 9, 1979 – declaring smallpox to have been eradicated as a devastating disease of mankind.